 DOJ Issues New Regulations to Eliminate Sexual Abuse in Prisons and Jails

-May 17, 2012 by Robin Maril, Legislative Counsel, Administrative Advocacy
+May 17, 2012 by Robin Maril, Senior Legislative Counsel

 This afternoon the Department of Justice (DOJ) published final regulations creating national standards aimed at eliminating sexual abuse in America’s prisons, jails, and local detention facilities.
 The standards were mandated by the Prison Rape Elimination Act of 2003 (PREA).
 These standards are a vital step toward ending one of the most harmful and costly human rights crises of our time and ensuring that consistent, nationwide protections are in place.